Zach’s Recorder Recommendations

 Pro “Field Mixer” Recorders

-The following recorders are on the affordable end of the spectrum of professional film sound machines.
+The following recorders are on the “affordable” end of the spectrum of professional film sound machines.
 They’re designed to hang from the shoulder with all controls facing up so you can operate them in a bag.
 (This leaves your hands free to hold mics and such.)
-They have better preamps and ergonomics than most of the recorders above, but they’re more expensive.
+They have better ergonomics than most of the recorders above, but they’re more expensive.
+They don’t necessarily sound better than cheaper recorders.
 They record each input to its own “iso” track and also produce a stereo mix.
 The physical knobs can usually be mapped to control the input gain of each track (called “trim”) or the track’s presence in the stereo mix (called “fader”).
 Each recorder has its own way of handling these assignments, some better than others.

 Sound Devices MixPre Recorders

 This company have been the standard on film sets and field-recording locations for years.
 They have the best preamps and ergonomics you can buy.
 They are expensive but they hold their value on the used market.
 NOTE: In late 2019 Sound Devices released version II of these recorders, which are described here.
 They added 32-bit recording and internal timecode generators.
 The original series sounds just as good.
-They are common on the used market – a great option if your budget is tight and you don’t need the new features of the version II recorders.
+You may find them on the used market – a great option if your budget is tight and you don’t need the new features of the version II recorders.

 (There are more recorders in the MixPre series but I focus on these because they’re the most affordable)